Meeting with representatives of U.S. analytical centers

 “Moreover, our army is capable of countering any aggression and responding to any conflict in Belarus.
 We are capable of fulfilling the functions vested in us under the agreement with Russia.
 If we could not do this, believe me, we would have addressed Russia for help.
 There is no such need today,” the head of state said.

-Alexander Lukashenko noted that the country’s armed forces, which have already been reformed four times, are able to ensure security of the country and fulfill their functions better than any other state, including Russia.
+Aleksandr Lukashenko noted that the country’s armed forces, which have already been reformed four times, are able to ensure security of the country and fulfill their functions better than any other state, including Russia.
 “I say it openly.
 This is why we do not need any bases.
 Should we need them, we will honestly tell about it,” the president noted.

 He stressed, however, that if NATO continues to “intimidate” by deploying bases in Poland, or in any other way, Belarus will need more sophisticated weapons, first of all, missiles.
-“As you can see, we have lately developed our own rocket industry and produced high-precision missiles,” Alexander Lukashenko said.
+“As you can see, we have lately developed our own rocket industry and produced high-precision missiles,” Aleksandr Lukashenko said.

 “Therefore, I do not see any need in involving another state, including Russia, to help us perform our functions.
 This is why we are categorically against the deployment of a base, especially an air force base.
 The estimated time of arrival of any aircraft from Russia, if needed, is 3 to 5 minutes.
 Why do we need a base here?
 Why do we need to become a target for a potential aggressor by deploying an air base,” the head of state noted.